I'm Chris Lamb, aka lamby, a 34-year-old freelance computer programmer.

-I have been an official Debian Developer since 2008, was the Debian Project Leader from 2017—2019 and am currently a director of both the Open Source Initiative and of Software in the Public Interest, Inc.
+I have been an official Debian Developer since 2008, during which time I have submitted over 4,000 bugs and improvements.
+I was the Debian Project Leader from 2017—2019.
+I am currently a director of both the Open Source Initiative and Software in the Public Interest, Inc.

 I previously worked as Technical Architect at Playfire.com (acquired) & Thread.com (YCombinator S12).
-I'm highly experienced in full-stack web development with a focus on backend development using Django and system administration.
-You can find my latest programming interests on my blog.
+I'm am experienced in full-stack web development with a focus on backend development using Django.

 The best way to contact me using email, via firstname.lastname@example.org.